bsingr/jekyll-navigation/README.md

     $ bundle

+You'll need this plugin to load the Gemfile gems in Jekyll:

+    # _plugins/bundler.rb
+    require 'bundler/setup'
+    Bundler.require(:default)

+### Plain gem

-Or install it yourself as:
+You can also use this gem by install it yourself as:

     $ gem install jekyll-navigation

-## Usage

-TODO: Write usage instructions here
+Then add this plugin:

+    # _plugins/navigation.rb
+    require 'jekyll-navigation'

 ## Contributing